On this page:

 Students with complaints regarding nonacademic matters (including but not limited to unprofessional behavior, a hostile learning environment, and abusive or offensive language and/or behavior) — whether by faculty, staff, or fellow students — are first encouraged, depending on the severity of the alleged behavior, to seek resolution with the alleged offender(s).
 If a complainant is not comfortable with doing so or if the problem persists after they have done so, they should seek resolution from their faculty advisor, then from their director of graduate studies, and finally from the chair of their degree program.
 Complaints that remain unresolved may be addressed in several ways:

-• By the Office of University Compliance: Students with such complaints have the option of reporting suspected violations of the University Code of Conduct using the online form on the Office of University Compliance webpage.
+- By the University Compliance Office: Students with such complaints have the option of reporting suspected violations of the University Code of Conduct using the online form on the University Compliance Office webpage.

-All complaints regarding academic and professional integrity should be first addressed to the respective department head(s).
-The department, with the counsel of the OGS, can submit a report of academic and professional integrity through the appropriate mechanism (i.e., the OGS for master’s student concerns and the Vice Provost for Graduate Education Academic and Professional Integrity Officer for PhD concerns).
+All complaints regarding academic integrity should be first addressed to the respective department head(s).
+The department, with the counsel of the OGS, can submit a report of academic integrity through the appropriate mechanism (i.e., the Provost's Academic Integrity Officer for master’s student concerns and the Vice Provost for Graduate Education Academic Integrity Officer for PhD concerns).

 Washington University policies state that members of the university community can expect to be free from discrimination and harassment.
 Students, faculty, staff, and outside organizations working on campus are required to abide by specific policies prohibiting harassment.
 An allegation of discrimination or harassment may be appealed to the Vice Chancellor for Human Resources, who will determine whether to convene the Title IX Grievance Committee to hear the case.
 Allegations of bias, prejudice, or discrimination should be reported using the Bias Report and Support System.
 Visit the Discrimination and Harassment page on the Human Resources site for more information.